alverena/documentation/user_guide/business_intelligence/business_intelligence_filters.rst

 - A drop-down will appear.
 At the top of the drop-down menu, you can see the name of the :term:`entity <Entity>`, for which the records are filtered.
 (In the example below it is a Contact).
 Below the entity name there is a list of all the  of the chosen entity.
-Below the list of fields, is a list of related entities (entities that have a :ref:`relation <user-guide-entity-management-create-relation>` with the filtered entity.)
+Below the list of fields, is a list of related entities (entities that have a :ref:`relation <user-guide-entity-management-relation>` with the filtered entity.)

   |field_condition_fields|